SongzqInChina/HydrogenLib/README.md

 ## Introduction

-Qzlib is a versatile Python library designed to simplify common and complex operations, making coding more efficient and enjoyable.
-Whether you're dealing with file systems, network communications, or data manipulation, Qzlib aims to provide straightforward solutions.
+Hydrogen Lib is a versatile Python library designed to simplify common and complex operations, making coding more efficient and enjoyable.
+Whether you're dealing with file systems, network communications, or data manipulation, Hydrogen Lib aims to provide straightforward solutions.

 ---

 ## Project Overview

-- **Project Name**: Qzlib
+- **Project Name**: Hydrogen Lib
-- **Description**: Qzlib is a comprehensive Python module that simplifies a wide range of practical operations, from file handling to system-level tasks.
+- **Description**: Hydrogen Lib is a comprehensive Python module that simplifies a wide range of practical operations, from file handling to system-level tasks.
-- **Purpose**: The primary goal of Qzlib is to offer a set of utilities that streamline various programming tasks, saving developers time and effort.
+- **Purpose**: The primary goal of Hydrogen Lib is to offer a set of utilities that streamline various programming tasks, saving developers time and effort.
 - **Target Platform**: Most functionalities are tailored for Windows environments.

 ---